 Our desire to have a logical, organized, and clear sense of how to order all of our thoughts, feelings, and experiences.
 Belonging

 Feeling connected, cared for, and included as a part of a larger community.
 Feeling The need to experience the full spectrum of emotions that are available to us — happiness, sadness, heartbreak, joy, frustration, calm, disappointment, ease, irritation, loss, warmth, etc. Orientation

 Having a sense of where we are in time and place; having a clear idea of who we were, who we are now, how we got here, and where we're going.

 Being able to freely choose and decide what matters most to us in our lives; determining what we care about.

-As Hayes writes, all of these yearnings are natural and part of our evolutionary history.
+As Hayes writes, all of these yearnings are part of our evolutionary history.
 The great news is that there are some really productive and fulfilling ways that we can go about satisfying them.
 Unsurprisingly, though, there are also some very unhelpful and painful ways that we can contort ourselves to address them.
 By pivoting from rigid, inflexible practices to more flexible, open ones, we can spend less time doing what hurts and more time doing what matters.